dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 <b> The motivation behind bootstrapping:</b> In statistics, we try to estimate a population parameter.
 But the population is unobservable in practice, hence we work with a sampling distribution and try to estimate the population parameter from the sampling distribution.
 But to construct a sampling distribution we need to have certain assumptions:

 - We can take multiple samples from the distribution and compute a statistic for each sample.
-Taking multiple samples allows us to construct the sampling distribution and do stuffs like creating a confidence interval from the sampling distribution.
+Taking multiple samples allows us to construct the sampling distribution and do stuff like creating a confidence interval from the sampling distribution.

 - Another important assumption is the underlying population is Gaussian.
 If it is not, the sample size is large enough for the central limit theorem to kick in.